-(a) The Tax Appeals Commission, through the chief judge, may contract or enter into agreements with any private or governmental agency, upon approval of the Finance Director, for the rental of office space, and the rental or purchase of equipment, administrative or other support services, supplies, and all other property or services necessary for the operation of the Tax Appeals Commission.
+(a) The Tax Appeals Commission, through the chief judge, may contract or enter into agreements with any private or governmental agency, upon approval of the Finance Director, for the rental of office space and the rental or purchase of equipment, administrative or other support services, supplies, and all other property or services necessary for the operation of the Tax Appeals Commission.
 The funds for the operation of the Tax Appeals Commission shall be administered by the Tax Appeals Commission, through the chief judge.
-With respect to the fiscal year ending September 30, 2013, there shall be transferred from the Revenue Department Administrative Fund to the Tax Appeals Commission the amount of four hundred twenty-five thousand dollars (\$425,000).
+With respect to the fiscal year ending September 30, 2014, there shall be transferred from the Revenue Department Administrative Fund to the Tax Appeals Commission the amount of four hundred twenty-five thousand dollars (\$425,000).
 The amount transferred from the Revenue Department Administrative Fund shall be disbursed to the Tax Appeals Commission in four equal increments, at the beginning of each quarter of the fiscal year.
-Thereafter, the Tax Appeals Commission, through the chief judge, shall prepare an annual budget, and funds shall be appropriated annually by the Legislature from the Revenue Department Administrative Fund to be used exclusively for the operation of the Tax Appeals Commission.
+Thereafter, the Tax Appeals Commission, through the chief judge, shall prepare an annual budget, and funds shall be appropriated annually by the Legislature from the Revenue

-(b) No employee of the Tax Appeals Commission or person serving as judge pro tempore shall act as an authorized representative or representative of the department before the Tax Appeals Commission while an employee or while serving as a judge pro tempore.
-Nor shall any former employee of the Tax Appeals Commission or former judge pro tempore act as an authorized representative, representative of the department, or otherwise participate in any case that was pending before the Tax Appeals Commission on the date of termination of that person's employment with or service on behalf of the Tax Appeals Commission.
-A former Tax Appeals Commission judge may represent a client before the Tax Appeals Commission in a legal, non-lobbying capacity, in a case that was not pending before the Tax Appeals Commission when the judge left office, to the same extent former members of the Alabama judiciary are allowed by Section 36-25-13.
+- Department Administrative Fund to be used exclusively for the operation of the Tax Appeals Commission. - (b) No employee of the Tax Appeals Commission or 3 person serving as judge pro tempore shall act as an authorized representative or representative of the department before the 5 6 Tax Appeals Commission while an employee or while serving as a 7 judge pro tempore.
+A former employee of the Tax Appeals Commission or former judge pro tempore shall not act as an 8 authorized representative, representative of the department, 9 10 or otherwise participate in any case that was pending before 11 the Tax Appeals Commission on the date of termination of that 12 person's employment with or service on behalf of the Tax Appeals Commission.
+A former Tax Appeals Commission judge may 13 14 represent a client before the Tax Appeals Commission in a legal, non-lobbying capacity in a case that was not pending 15 before the Tax Appeals Commission when the judge left office, 16 17 to the same extent former members of the Alabama judiciary are allowed by Section 36-25-13.
+18